The 'invisible man' who is key to Brazil's hopes

 That might be only for a fraction of a second, but it's enough.
 If you vacate the space where you should be, then your team is caught open… and your opponents will have a chance.

-Casemiro never let that happen against Serbia in our opening game in Group G, and it has to be the same whoever we play in Qatar.
+Casemiro never let that happen against Serbia in our opening game in Group G, and it has to be the same whoever we play in Qatar, with Switzerland the next opponents on Monday (16:00 GMT).

-It would have been easy for him to go forward in a game where we had lots of possession, but he only touched the ball once in the final third of the field - when Brazil were 2-0 up with 12 minutes to go, and he hit the bar with a shot from outside the area.
+Against Serbia, it would have been easy for him to go forward in a game where we had lots of possession, but he only touched the ball once in the final third of the field - when Brazil were 2-0 up with 12 minutes to go, and he hit the bar with a shot from outside the area.

 Instead he kept his discipline, held his territory and was always ready in case we lost the ball.